lydamian/resumes/resume.04.15.2024.md

 ## Professional Summary
 Software engineer with 4 years experience.
-Proven ability to translate business needs into code, deploy intuitive solutions and active participant in tactical and strategic planning
+Proven ability to translate business needs into code, deploy intuitive solutions and active participant in tactical and strategic planning lifecycle.

 ## Education
 **University of California, Irvine** Bachelor of Science in Computer Science (2017 - 2019)